The second half of the book is taken up with cartomancy, and in

 a vaguely related word that does occur in the right chapter of

 Gikatilla, e.g. in this case "jealousy".
-These substitute words are
+These words are

 invariably common biblical words found in many chapters of Gikatilla's